In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 \subsection{Heat-Treated Niobium: Nd 3d Core-Level.}

 The Nb 3$d$ spectra with the fitted components of the samples baked at 200°C/11.5h, 230°C/15h, 300°C/3h, and 400°C/3h are presented in Figure \ref{fig:XPS_Nb3d}(a).
-As an example, the evolution of Nb 3$d$ region measured \textit{in-situ} during the heat treatment at \SI{300}{\degreeCelsius} is demonstrated in Figure \ref{fig:XPS_Nb3d}(b).
+As an example, the evolution of Nb 3$d$ region measured \textit{in-situ} during baking at \SI{300}{\degreeCelsius} is demonstrated in Figure \ref{fig:XPS_Nb3d}(b).